-Effective customer retention is critical to maintaining a strong and growing business, as retaining existing customers is much cheaper than acquiring new ones.
-In this article, we discuss how we use advanced analytics tackle churn and create proactive retention strategies.
+Effective customer retention is critical to maintaining a strong and growing business: retaining existing customers is much cheaper than acquiring new ones.
+In this article, we discuss how we use advanced analytics to tackle churn and create proactive retention strategies.

 Our Strategic Analytics approach handles churn reduction end-to-end by first helping our clients understand why customers are churning, and then we use those insights to develop and implement strategies that proactively increase customer retention.